murtyjones/murtyjones.github.io/_posts/2021-11-28-svelte-cwasm-workers-how-to.md

 import rust from "@wasm-tool/rollup-plugin-rust";
 ```

 This library is a tool for importing Rust modules in JS, and it's how we're enabling the magical `import wasm from '../../rust-renderer/Cargo.toml';` line in our web worker.
+The library will replace this line with the import of the actual WASM module for us.

 Going back to our `rollup.config.js`, you'll notice that the default export is an object with `input: 'src/main.js'`.
 This object represents the Svelte app being built, and `src/main.js` is the entrypoint to that app.